jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/imogen.nml.rst

    Switch for IMOGEN.

    TRUE
-       IMOGEN is used to generate meteorological forcing data.
+       IMOGEN is used to generate meteorological forcing data and drive JULES.

    FALSE
        No effect.